-I have recently reverse engineered some control paths of an old MS-DOS tool from Broadcom which came as a UPX compressed linear executable prepended with Protected Mode extender and required tools such as IDA 4.1, IDA 5.0, to be reverse engineered.
+I have reverse engineered some control paths of an old MS-DOS tool from Broadcom which came as a UPX compressed linear executable prepended with Protected Mode extender and required tools such as IDA 4.1, IDA 5.0, to be reverse engineered.
 This post is a collection of notes explaining how to get from binary to disassembled and decompiled code for applications packaged in a similar way.

 MS-DOS protected mode extender